 Once upon a time, the black leather jacket was like a calling card for motorcycle riders.
-But though they are no longer a trend these days, the camaraderie between motorcycle riders remains in the form of a wave.
-On the road, two motorcycle riders will wave to each other.
+But though they are no longer a trend these days, the camaraderie between most riders remains in the form of a wave.
+On the road, you can raise arm while riding and wave to each other.

 So, what is a motorcycle wave?